What is provided?

 Can we bring our dog?

-We welcome well behaved dogs, but by arrangement only!
-We do have regular escapee chickens & ducks as well as our own dogs & horses, so it is important that you keep them under good control.
+Current season 2021 we’re afraid no dogs unless pre-agreed as we have regular escapee chickens & ducks.
+If we do agree, it is important that you keep them under good control.
 Please bring dog towels & blankets to try & keep the floors clean.
 And we request that your dog is never left alone in your accommodation.

-The toilets are all composting loos and pretty posh we hope!
+We provide your own compost loo for each accommodation.
+They are all composting loos and pretty posh we hope!
 They are a constantly evolving design, but we now finally feel we have reached our ideal situation – each shed now has a separate loo for pee & poo which you can choose appropriately!
-We are also moving towards dedicated loos for each accommodation, so there is now just one shared loo.
 Boys (and girls of of course!) are also welcome to “mark the boundaries” by fertilising our trees and hedges!

 Our ‘tree-bog’ style of compost loo is basically a shed on stilts, with a ventilated collecting chamber for solids underneath.
 The nutrients from the solid manure are taken up by the trees and plant roots surrounding it.
 This type of “dry” toilet works with a scoop of wood chippings & the usual toilet paper after use, rather than water flushing, and is more efficient when the pee is separated.
 We therefore have a separate pee bucket with wood chips in, which help eliminate the smell and are a good activator for the compost heap!
 None of the toilets should smell too much; the odour should be earthy.
 If it becomes too pungent please add an extra cup of wood chips or tell us if it becomes a problem.

-There are a number of compost heaps around the place; please put any uncooked food and peelings onto these.
-As cooked food tends to rot rather than compost, we tend to feed this to the chickens (which we would encourage you to do too).
+There are compost heaps above the veg garden; please put any uncooked food and peelings there.
+As cooked food tends to rot rather than compost, we try to feed this to the chickens (which we would encourage you to do too) but there is also a food waste & compost bin in the recycling area.
 Please ask if you are in any doubt as to where to put your food scraps.

-There are labelled bags on the deck outside the barn or outside the yurt kitchen hut for any non-compostable waste (glass, plastic bottles, tin cans, cardboard).
+There is a recycling area by our entrance (for glass, plastic bottles, tin cans, cardboard).
 There are also compost buckets provided for compostable waste (peelings, egg shells, paper etc).
 Anything edible (e.g. fruit, bread, pasties, cooked food) is gratefully pecked up by our chickens!

 Chickens & Ducks

 We have space for push-bikes by the tractor-shed.
-If you are bringing bikes please let us know us and if you would like to fire them there is nearby Pentewan Valley Bike Hire on 01726 844242
+If you are bringing bikes please let us know and if you would like to hire them there is nearby Pentewan Valley Bike Hire on 01726 844242

 Is there a local bus service?